University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Gradual collective re-exposure to the memory.

-■ To receive a victim in the immediate post.
+■ Greet a victim in the immediate aftermath.

-Module 4: Trauma-Centred Emotional Behavioural and Cognitive Therapy.
+Module 4: Trauma-focused Emotional Behavioral and Cognitive Therapy.

-■ Carrying out the functional analysis adapted to psycho-trauma.
+■ Carry out functional analysis adapted to psycho-trauma.

-■ To practice Emotional Behavioral and Cognitive Therapy focused on trauma.
+■ Practice Trauma-Focused Emotional Behavioral and Cognitive Therapy.

-■ Differentiate between acute, complex persistent and traumatic bereavement.
+■ Differentiate between acute bereavement, complex persistent bereavement and traumatic bereavement.

-■ Perform exposure to images and narrative of death (the patient is gradually confronted with the anxiety-provoking situation so as to decrease anxiety and achieve habituation).
+■ Exposure to images and narratives of death (the patient is gradually confronted with the anxiety-provoking situation so as to decrease anxiety and achieve habituation).

 ■ Practice of Socratic dialogue (challenging dysfunctional thoughts through cognitive restructuring).